There is only one Earth. And while food’s impact on our planet might not be obvious, it is big1.

 Livestock need a lot of land.
 Increasingly this means sacrificing sometimes irreplaceable forest to make way for pasture.

 Producing animal protein requires up to 17 times as much land as vegetable protein, up to 26 times as much water, and up to 7 times as much phosphate, a dwindling natural resource1.
-Growing 1 kilogram of beef requires around 10 kilograms of plant food2 and produces emissions nearly 70 times those of 1 kilogram of oats3.
+A gram of beef protein has 30 times the emissions of a gram of oat protein3.

 3Dietary greenhouse gas emissions of meat-eaters, fish-eaters, vegetarians and vegans in the UK